stevenreyn/CollectionPerformanceTests/README.md

 CollectionPerformanceTests
 ==========================

 Some performance tests on various collections.
-Depends on Scala 2.20.2 and Clojure 1.5.1.
+Depends on Scala.
+Tested with Scala 2.10.2.